x1a7x/SIMPLE-RUST-TEXBOARD-1/README.md

 aims to be far superior in speed and security.
 Feel free to make an issue and point out the very fastest well used imageboards.
 (an untested app made for a single user does not count, it is not battle tested with multiple posters).
 This will end up being in the top 3 most secure and fast imageboards of all.

+Note--- the looks do NOT matter.
+The css can make this look like any other board.
+What this is meant to showcase is the speed and reliability it brings.